NYPTECH/alx-higher_level_programming/0x0B-python-input_output/README.md

- This folder is about input and output
+This is my input output projct in python